Fabric New Synagogue: Architecture

 Fabric Synagogue is one of the most beautiful buildings in Timișoara, notable for its very rich decorative ensemble.
 Its plan is square, with a central dome that connects to the outer walls through semicircular arches.
 The central dome rests on an octagonal tambour, made of plastered and painted wood.
 The building also stands out through its small domes and towers, and on the polychrome facades the plaster alternates with the apparent red-yellow brick (Klinkersteine).

 The Fabric Synagogue features neo-Moorish elements combined with Gothic and neo-Renaissance elements.
 The height of the building is marked by the adjoining columns, and the upper part is provided with decorative railings.
 The building has two entrances, one for women and one for men.
 The one for women is on the street, and from it one can get upstairs.
-Upstairs is also the organ.
+An organ is also present at the first level, being built by the famous artisan Leopold Wegenstein.
 The men have the entrance through a vestibule (pulish), and from here they reach the room reserved for them (heichal), where there are several wooden benches.